unkcpz/tatzelwurm/README.md

 - [ ] persistent store table to disk periodically for recover from reboot.
 - [ ] stress test with pseudo missions (the function re-constructed from files, can be simply async/sync sleep functions)
 - [ ] pyo3 interface to expose the communicate part for python runner.
+- [ ] stress test and handle the edge cases such as actors are over-loaded.
 - [ ] integrating to test with plumpy.
 - [ ] integrating to aiida-core.